HongyiDuan/PMG_SQL_Assessment_Hongyi-Duan/Report for the test.md

 >        revenue
 >FROM T2 LEFT JOIN T1
 >ON T2.date=T1.date AND T1.geo=T2.geo;
-The reason to use the UNION command is to combine two LEFT JOIN Tables.
-The LEFT JOIN command, if in the form A LEFT JOIN B, is  able to capture all the rows from  table A. So I union the table A (T1 LEFT JOIN T2) and the table B (T2 LEFT JOIN T1) to make sure I have got all the rows from the two tables: T1, T2 in my final results. <br/>
+* The reason to use the UNION command is to combine two LEFT JOIN Tables.
+The LEFT JOIN command, if in the form A LEFT JOIN B, is  able to capture all the rows from  table A.
+* So I union the table A (T1 LEFT JOIN T2) and the table B (T2 LEFT JOIN T1) to make sure I have got all the rows from the two tables: T1, T2 in my final results.
+* That is the reason why in the resulting table, we can see 4 different states and 6 different dates.
 ### Result:
 | date	        |geo |impressions	|clicks	   |     revenue |
 | --------------|----|------------|----------|------------------ |